 The Abbotsford Convent rotunda dates back to 1904 when it was a place for The Sisters of the Good Shepherd to practice quiet reflection and contemplation.
 Sadly, today the rotunda is dilapidated and unsafe for use.
-With plans to restore the rotunda in time for spring afoot – providing our community with a breakout space to rest, read, contemplate, enjoy a coffee or even see a performance – we chat to heritage architect, Nigel Lewis, about the history of the rotunda, why restoration projects matter and why we need your help to make our restoration plans a reality!
+With plans to restore the rotunda afoot – providing our community with a breakout space to rest, read, contemplate, enjoy a coffee or even see a performance – we chat to heritage architect, Nigel Lewis, about the history of the rotunda, why restoration projects matter and why we need your help to make our restoration plans a reality!

->

-> When we think about the rotunda from a heritage perspective – encompassing our inherited traditions, monuments, culture and memories – the rotunda evokes strong visuals and associations of that time.
+When we think about the rotunda from a heritage perspective – encompassing our inherited traditions, monuments, culture and memories – the rotunda evokes strong visuals and associations of that time.
 It captures a significant moment in Victoria’s social, cultural and agricultural history.
 Why is it important that we conserve the rotunda as a way of preserving this heritage, and this chapter in the Convent’s and Victoria’s history more broadly?

 The conservation of the rotunda will be one of the most important aspects of the on-going restoration of the contemplative garden.
 The garden was overgrown with blackberries and other weeds when the Abbotsford Convent Foundation took possession of the Convent in 2004.